Azure/webapps-deploy/README.md

 ## Dependencies on other GitHub Actions

-* [Checkout](https://github.com/actions/checkout) Checkout your Git repository content into GitHub Actions agent.
+* [Checkout](https://github.com/actions/checkout) your Git repository content into GitHub Actions agent.
 * Authenticate using [Azure Web App Publish Profile](https://github.com/projectkudu/kudu/wiki/Deployment-credentials#site-credentials-aka-publish-profile-credentials) or using the [Azure Login Action](https://github.com/Azure/login).
 Examples of both are given later in this article.

     The action supports using publish profile for [Azure Web Apps](https://azure.microsoft.com/services/app-service/web/) (both Windows and Linux) and [Azure Web Apps for Containers](https://azure.microsoft.com/services/app-service/containers/) (both Windows and Linux).